 #49 Explore the Fishing Village of Ullapool

-Traveling to Ullapool for the day is one of the fun things to do from Inverness.
-The quaint fishing village sits along Loch Broom in Northern Scotland – and it’s a popular stop on the North Coast 500 driving route.
+Traveling to Ullapool for the day is one of the great things to do from Inverness.
+The quaint fishing village sits along Loch Broom in Northern Scotland.
+It’s also a popular stop on the North Coast 500 driving route.

 Top attractions in Ullapool are hiking trails, amazing vistas, wildlife cruises and the Ullapool Museum.
 Experiences not to be missed are trekking up Ullapool Hill, seeking out Puffins on Handa Island and walking along the Ullapool Sea Front.

 Getting There: Travelers can reach Ullapool by car or bus.
-While the bus only takes about 1.5 hours, the Inverness to Ullapool bus times are quite limited, with only 2 buses making the journey there and back each day.
+While the ride takes about 1.5 hours, the Inverness to Ullapool bus times are quite limited.

 #50 Appreciate the Beauty of Isle of Skye